“If you want one year of prosperity grow grain.

 The NWG reduced the value stream lead time another 30% from what the original “breakthrough” Team had achieved.
 This represented a 60% total reduction in lead time, from 20 to 8 days, for this overall Lean/TPS effort.
 (By the way, the term “Lean” had not been invented yet.
 This was really a “JIT” effort to use the nomenclature at that time).
 And they continued to keep entropy at bay long after lead time ceased to be the primary target.

-The Natural Work Group represents the culmination of almost everything I have been discussing throughout this blog.
+The Natural Work Group represents the culmination of almost everything I have been discussing throughout this website.
 The Natural Work Group is where JIT, Jidoka, Continuous Flow, Standardized Work, Shortest Lead Time, Highest Quality, Lowest Cost all come together in one focal point.
 And that focal point is Kaizen.
 And the most important practitioner of Kaizen must be the Natural Work Group.

 Breakthrough teams can more easily break paradigms, but it takes natural work teams to create sustainability and generate longer term results.
 The Natural Work Group is the glue that holds everything together.
 Without the Natural Work Group, Lean/TPS does not work.

 I covered this concept in some detail in my previous discussion of the 1977 Toyota Paper “Toyota Production System and Kanban System Materialization of Just-in-time and Respect-for-human System”.
 You can read that discussion here and here.

 Note that even as far back as 1977, Toyota had a “Production System”, a “Kanban System” (the backbone of just-in-time) and a “Respect-for-Human System”.
 In 2001 (24 years later), Toyota renamed the latter “Respect for People” and elevated it to one of the two pillars in what they called “The Toyota Way” (the other pillar was “Continuous Improvement”).